“If you can’t describe what you are doing as a process, you don’t know you are doing.”

 Experience the difference that a process-based approach to sales training can make.
 Check out my book Action Selling: How to Sell Like a Professional (Even If You Think You Are One).

-“Because we have over 200 modules of Library content in sales (negotiations, cross-selling, managing objections, coaching, etc.), we are not only able to customize quickly, but we are also able to provide you with proven, effective models, tips, techniques and best practices that will give you the behavior change and the results you desire.”
+Below is one of the quotes directly taken from one of our leading competitors:“Because we have over 200 modules of Library content in sales (negotiations, cross-selling, managing objections, coaching, etc.), we are not only able to customize quickly, but we are also able to provide you with proven, effective models, tips, techniques and best practices that will give you the behavior change and the results you desire.”

 That sounds great, but it is fatally flawed.
 Tips and techniques might give your salespeople something to use when certain situations arise, but they are always reactive: “If this happens, do that.”
 Well, what do you do if “this” doesn’t happen?
 Or, more importantly, how can you keep “this” from happening in the first place?